dgrant/django_recipes/README.md

 Ben Collins-Sussman's effrecipes - Simple, but it works.
 Not under active development.
 Recipes on Rails - Ruby on Rails recipes site.
 Not open source as far as I know.
 Embeds "Source: Recipes on Rails" on all photos and has google ads.
 Great site though.
 One thing it has that my site lacks is per-direction photos.
 This would be easy to do.
 I already have per-direction ingredients.
 If you are aware of any other similar projects please let me know.
 I am especially interested in any other web-based and open-source cookbook projects.

+Getting started:

+Follow these steps to get the recipes site up and running.

+Checkout the project from svn.
+Edit settings.py and set your DATABASE_ENGINE, DATABASE_USER, DATABASE_NAME, and DATABASE_PASSWORD.
+Run ./manage.py syncdb from the menu
+Run ./manage.py runserver
+Go to http://locahost:8000 in your browser
+The admin interface is at http://localhost:8000/admin and there is a somewhat useful view at http://localhost:8000/recipes/recipes